Three Examples of Quasisymmetric Compatible $\mathfrak{S}_n$-modules: Open Questions

 Huang and Rhoades in \cite{huang2018ordered} explored the answer to this open question in the case of the generalized coinvariant algebra defined by Haglund, Rhoades, and Shimozono in \cite{haglund}.
 The following definition reduces to $\mathcal{R}_n$, the space we choose to explore earlier in this paper, when restricted to $k=n$.

-\begin{definition}[H.,R.,S. \cite{haglund}] Consider the ideal Define the generalized coinvariant algebra as the quotient \end{definition} In particular, Huang and Rhoades studied a different deformation of the natural $\mathfrak{S}_n$-action, where the $\mathcal{H}_n(0)$-action is defined by the Demazure operators: However, they noted the ideal $I_{n,k}$ is not closed under this Demazure action.
-In \cite{huang2018ordered}, they seek to define an analogous ideal $J_{n,k}$ that is closed. \begin{definition}[H.,R. \cite{huang2018ordered}] Define the ideal Then, \end{definition}
+\begin{definition}[Huang, Rhoades, Shimozono \cite{haglund}] Consider the ideal Define the generalized coinvariant algebra as the quotient \end{definition} In particular, Huang and Rhoades studied a different deformation of the natural $\mathfrak{S}_n$-action, where the $\mathcal{H}_n(0)$-action is defined by the Demazure operators: However, they noted the ideal $I_{n,k}$ is not closed under this Demazure action.
+In \cite{huang2018ordered}, they define an analogous ideal $J_{n,k}$ that is closed under the Demazure action. \begin{definition}[Huang, Rhoades \cite{huang2018ordered}] Define the ideal Then, \end{definition}

 In particular, their main result is as follows: